-ASSESSMENT ACTIVITES ARE STILL OCCURING FOR THE FOLLOWING SERVICE SETTINGS.
+ASSESSMENT ACTIVITES ARE STILL OCCURING FOR THE FOLLOWING SETTINGS.
 OLTL QMET TEAMS ARE CURRENTLY CONDUCTING ON-SITE VISITS TO VALIDATE SURVEY RESULTS, GATHER FURTHER INFORMATION, AND OFFER TECHNICAL ASSISTANCE TO PROVIDERS.
-THE RESULTS OF THE ON-SITE VISITS WILL BE ANALYZED FOR IDENTIFICATION OF ISSUES THAT NEED ADDRESSED THROUGH DEVELOPMENT OF POLICY, PROCEDURES AND SERVICE DEFINITION CHANGES.
+THE RESULTS OF THE ON-SITE VISITS WILL BE ANALYZED FOR IDENTIFICATION OF ISSUES THAT NEED ADDRESSED THROUGH DEVELOPMENT OF POLICY, PROCEDURES AND

+SERVICE DEFINITION CHANGES.

 - a.
-DomCare Settings - b.
-Prevocational Services - c.
-Residential Habilitation Service settings(Provider Owned and Controlled) - d.
+Prevocational Service settings - b.
+Residential Habilitation Service settings(Provider Owned and Controlled) - c.
 Structured Day Habilitation Service settings